One of the most asked questions I get is “What Cricut accessories do I need?”. If you’re just getting started with Cricut this is the post for you!

 There are lots of different options for using pens with your Cricut machine.

-There are a variety of pens available on the Cricut website here.
+There are a variety of pens available on the Cricut website.
 Pens marked “Cricut Joy” are the only ones that work with Joy.
 All the other pens will work with the Maker or Explore machines.

-The best thing about the Cricut Maker is that it cuts fabric!
+The best thing about the Cricut Maker machines are that they cut fabric!
 No bonding is required!
-To go along with this, Cricut has made a washable fabric pen that fits the Maker.
-You can pick up one here.
+To go along with this, Cricut has made a washable fabric pen that fits the Maker machines.
 These are really a must if you are cutting patterns on the Maker and want to mark your pieces.

 Bonus Cricut Accessory Must-Have